jina-ai/jina/README.md

 <a href="https://docs.jina.ai"><img src=".github/readme/jaeger-tracing-example.png?raw=true" alt="Jina: Seamless Container Integration" width="70%"></a>
 </p>

 What cloud-native technology is still challenging to you?
-[Tell us](https://github.com/jina-ai/jina/issues), we will handle the complexity and make it easy for you.
+[Tell us](https://github.com/jina-ai/jina/issues) and we'll handle the complexity and make it easy for you.

 <!-- start support-pitch -->